rdsensitivity: sensitivity analysis for randomization inference in RD

 #' @param wlist_left the list of windows to the left of the cutoff.
 If not specified, the windows are constructed symmetrically around the cutoff based on the values in wlist.

-#' @param tlist the list of values of the treatment effect under the null to be evaluated.
-By default the program employs ten evenly spaced points within the asymptotic confidence interval for a constant treatment effect in the smallest window to be used.
+#' @param tlist the list of treatment-effect values under the null to be evaluated.
+By default the program uses ten evenly spaced points within the asymptotic confidence interval for a constant treatment effect in the smallest window to be used.

-#' @param statistic the statistic to be used in the balance tests.
-Allowed options are \code{diffmeans} (difference in means statistic), \code{ksmirnov} (Kolmogorov-Smirnov statistic) and \code{ranksum} (Wilcoxon-Mann-Whitney standardized statistic).
+#' @param statistic the randomization test statistic to be used.
+Allowed options are \code{diffmeans} (difference in means statistic), \code{ksmirnov} (Kolmogorov-Smirnov statistic), and \code{ranksum} (Wilcoxon-Mann-Whitney standardized statistic).
 Default option is \code{diffmeans}.
 The statistic \code{ttest} is equivalent to \code{diffmeans} and included for backward compatibility.

-#' @param p the order of the polynomial for outcome adjustment model.
+#' @param p the order of the polynomial for the outcome adjustment model.
 Default is 0.

 #' @param evalat specifies the point at which the adjusted variable is evaluated.
 Allowed options are \code{cutoff} and \code{means}.
 Default is \code{cutoff}.

-#' @param kernel specifies the type of kernel to use as weighting scheme.
-Allowed kernel types are \code{uniform} (uniform kernel), \code{triangular} (triangular kernel) and \code{epan} (Epanechnikov kernel).
+#' @param kernel specifies the type of kernel to use as a weighting scheme.
+Allowed kernel types are \code{uniform} (uniform kernel), \code{triangular} (triangular kernel), and \code{epan} (Epanechnikov kernel).
 Default is \code{uniform}.

-#' @param ci returns the confidence interval corresponding to the indicated window length. \code{ci} has to be a two-dimensional vector indicating the left and right limits of the window.
+#' @param ci returns the confidence interval corresponding to the indicated window length. \code{ci} must be a two-element vector containing the left and right limits of the window.
 Default alpha is .05 (95\% level CI).

-#' @param ci_alpha Specifies value of alpha for the confidence interval.
+#' @param ci_alpha specifies the value of alpha for the confidence interval.
 Default alpha is .05 (95\% level CI).

 #' @param seed the seed to be used for the randomization tests.